Bolivar1234/linky/docs/self-hosting.md

 > [!WARNING]
 > This guide is currently a work in progress.

-This guide will help you self-host Linky on your own infrastructure.
+This guide will help you self-host Givee on your own infrastructure.
 Follow these steps to get your instance up and running.

 We recommend first following the [local development guide](./local-development.md) to get your instance running locally.